BertinAm/Xml-Parser/README.md

 ### Support and Contributions

-If you encounter any issues with the XML Generator or have suggestions for improvements, please create a new issue on the GitHub repository.
+If you encounter any issues with the XML-Parser or have suggestions for improvements, please create a new issue on the GitHub repository.
 Contributions are also welcome through pull requests.

 ### License